 Plague of Echoes finds Harry Bailey taking a more prominent role in proceedings, which was good news for me as I really enjoyed writing for the ex-alcoholic.
 Plague also introduces us to DI Susan Tyler and her team of detectives.
 The book was described somewhere as a supernatural police procedural, and I won't argue with that.
 Writing crime books was just over the horizon and I think I was cutting my teeth with this book for what would follow

 I should also mention another character named after another jeweller friend of mine.
 The fictional Leon Sultan is one of the most despicable villains I've ever written about, and couldn't be more different for his real-life counterpart who is anything but villainous and a thoroughly good egg..

 Another Harry-centric book, and along with another appearance by Susan Tyler, another character emerged.
 Violet (Vi) Bulmer, once a Dept 18 operative, but now very much ploughing her own furrow in life.
 Vi was based on several different women I've known, but the face I kept seeing when I was writing her was my grandmother Emily Maynard (or Podge as my granddad called her).

 The book was a strange one to write as it constantly surprised me, almost appearing to write itself and at one stage killed off a major character, leaving me scratching my head and muttering 'Well I wasn't expecting that - now what the hell am I going to do?"
 Luckily my plotting brain was still on something of a high after writing Witch and Plague, so disaster was averted.

 Footnote: writing about Department 18 here has whetted my appetite.
 I want to write about the characters again.
-There will be nothing forthcoming in the near future as I think the next couple of years are going to be tied up with the Callum Chronicles , but further down the line...as they say, "never say never".
+There will be nothing forthcoming in the near future as I think the next couple of years are going to be tied up with the DCI Jack Callum Mysteries , but further down the line...as they say, "never say never".